friflo/Friflo.Json.Fliox/Engine/README.md

 # Latest features

 Features in this list are also explained in the Examples.
+Every new version is backward compatible earlier versions.
+Exceptions are labeled as  **Breaking change** / **Changed behavior**.
+These changes are made only on rarely used features.

 - 1.10.0    Add support for [CommandBuffer](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/CommandBuffer.md)'s.